 That’s a big pool of potential targets for the illicit pharmacies that sprout like weeds online.
 Dominating web searches for brand-name meds and increasingly popping up in social media feeds, they tout fast delivery of antidepressants, cancer drugs, painkillers, sexual aids and supposed COVID-19 cures — at bargain prices with no prescription necessary.

 Rogue pharmacies often represent themselves as Canadian, exploiting our northern neighbor’s reputation as a haven of low-cost medications, but many are registered to Russian web domains.
 They may traffic in drugs that are mislabeled; expired; ineffective because they have the wrong dosages or active ingredients; or even toxic, laced with dangerous substances ranging from printer ink and floor polish to arsenic and amphetamines, according to drug manufacturers.

-Buying prescription drugs online is not in itself illegal, but consumers should take precautions to distinguish legitimate internet pharmacies from the fraudsters and black marketeers.
+Shopping for meds online can save you money and time, but take precautions to distinguish legitimate sellers from the fraudsters and black marketers.

-- You receive unsolicited emails or social media posts promising deep discounts on well-known drugs.
+- An unsolicited email or social media post promises deep discounts on well-known drugs.